dairoquintero/count_words/README.md

 **To execute the program run the class "main" in the file located in /src/main.java**

 #### Computacional complexity: <br/>
-For to solve the problem, I focus initially to read correctly the data from text,<br/>
+To solve the problem, I focus initially to read correctly the data from text,<br/>
-that should contain the words, spaces, and break rows.
+which should contain the words, spaces, and break rows.
-To read the file use BufferReader, and after use, split to separate ever single word in a simple array.<br/>
+To read the file use BufferReader, and after use, split to separate every single word in a simple array.<br/>
 After I move in this array with two for cycles, and analyze how many times is the word in the text, and find all the same words,<br/>
 and save this word, and the number of repetitions in two arrays(words, and number of repetitions)<br/>
-For calculate number of words, i only interest the numbers of values after to split, <br/>
+For calculating the number of words, I only interest the numbers of values after to split, <br/>
-and for calculate number of characters i need to remove \n values, because is not a value to add like a character<br/> and after only show the lenght of this String.
+and for calculate number of characters i need to remove \n values, because is not a value to add like a character<br/> and after only show the length of this String.

 #### The output of program is like:<br/>